FLORIN

 June, Plague and Excommunication of Savonarola.

-Fictional characters, Romola, Lillo, Tessa, Ninna, Monna Lisa,
+Ficitional characters, Romola, Lillo, Tessa, Ninna, Monna

-Naldo/Tito, Nofri.
+Lisa, Naldo/Tito, Nofri.
 Historical persons, Tito tells her of Bernardo

 Del Nero's imprisonment and death sentence Lamberto